Daniel Boyarin: Views and writings

 In Unheroic Conduct (1997), Boyarin's interests mesh with those of others, such as Sander Gilman and Jay Geller, who have begun to explore the relationship between psychoanalysis and Judaism.
 For Boyarin, the Oedipus complex both incarnates and disavows a fear Sigmund Freud had of being classified as feminine in the context of the times in which he lived, times that were antisemitic and that ultimately culminated in the Holocaust.
-Boyarin holds that passivity is an essential feature of Judaism, and that because this is a quality that is held in common with homosexuality, it has the power to inspire panic among Jews who fear the censorious gaze of authority.
-Consequently, he claims, Freud conceived of the Oedipus complex as a way of deferring the charge of Jewish femininity by offering proof that Jews, no less than Gentiles, had within them the desire to kill.
+Boyarin holds that passivity is an essential feature of Judaism, and that because this was how homosexuality was defined in Freud's era, it had the power to inspire panic among Jews who fear the censorious gaze of authority.

-Boyarin supports his argument that passivity is essential to Judaism with the observation that Judaism worships a powerful male authority figure who demands obeisance, and with documentary evidence such as Haggadot, prayer guides for the Jewish Passover ritual of the Seder, that show the wise son as the retiring scholar, and the wicked son as the man of war.
-This leads Boyarin to oppose Zionism, as he feels that the necessary element of activity and war entailed in ruling over a land is at odds with what he identifies as the authentic and persistent current of scholarship that defines the tradition.
+Boyarin supports his argument that deference is essential to Judaism with the observation that Judaism worships a powerful male authority figure who demands obeisance and with documentary evidence such as haggadot, prayer guides for the Jewish ritual of the Passover Seder, that show the wise son as the retiring scholar and the wicked son as the man of war.
 Martha Nussbaum credits him with the insight that Jewish sensibilities "reshaped Roman norms of manliness, making the astonishing claim that the true man sits still all day with a book, and has the bodily shape of someone who does just that".

-Border Lines (2004) examines the early stages of the partition of Judaism and Christianity into two separate and distinct religions.
+Border Lines (2004) examines the early stages of partitioning Judaism and Christianity into separate and distinct religions.
 Socrates and the Fat Rabbis (2009) explores the dialogic structure in Plato and the Babylonian Talmud.
 The Jewish Gospels: The Story of the Jewish Christ (2012) carries on the line of exploration begun in Border Lines, developing the argument that "New Testament" ideas can be found in long-standing Jewish traditions.

-Professor Boyarin also written extensively on Talmudic and Midrashic studies.
-His work focused on Cultural studies in Rabbinic Judaism, and also includes the issue about gender and sexuality, and research as well on the Jews as Colonized People.His current research interests center primarily around questions of the relationship of Judaism and Christianity in late antiquity and the genealogy of the concept of “religion.”
+Boyarin has written extensively on Talmudic and Midrashic studies, and about the Jews as a colonized people.
+His current research interests include the relationship of Judaism and Christianity in the modern era.